-All five books are available on amazon.com and they include Kindle versions.
+All six books are available on amazon.com and they include Kindle versions.

 Review of Qigong: A Beginners To Advanced Guidebook